LBNL-ETA/radbsdf/docs/source/index.rst

    z = math.cos(theta)
    ivec = [x, y, z]

-Once we have our angle of incidence in cartesian coordinate, we can obtain various hemispherical results like so:
+Once we have our angle of incidence in cartesian coordinate, we can obtain various hemispherical results like so.:

 .. code-block::